k4karim/inventory-management/README.md

 Download code zip file from github repo page and unzip it.

-Go to server directory and run:
+Go to project directory and run:

 python manage.py makemigrations